My Dinner

 Instructions

 • Peel and boil the potatoes in salted water until they are soft.
-Drain them and mash with a potato ricer or masher until you have a nice and creamy consistency.
+Drain them and mash with a potato ricer (affiliate link) or masher until you have a nice and creamy consistency.
 Leave to cool.
 (This works even better if you cook the potato the day before as they will be a little drier).

 • Mix the potatoes, flour, quark, egg, mashed potato, raisins, salt, sugar, and lemon zest in a bowl.